Life is a circle. The end of one journey is the beginning of the next!

 Activity 2 – Life Cycle of a Frog

 Frogs have a unique life cycle that includes both aquatic and terrestrial stages.
 They start life as eggs in the water.
 From the eggs hatch tiny tadpoles, which have tails and swim like fish.
 As the tadpole grows, it slowly changes.
 It grows legs, its tail gets shorter, and eventually, it becomes a froglet.
-Finally, the froglet grows into an adult frog that lives both in water and on land.
-Once fully grown, the frog lays eggs, starting the cycle all over again.
-Explore the 1 day to 30 year life span of frogs and toads!
+Finally, the froglet grows into an adult frog that can live both in water and on land.
+Once fully grown, the frog can lay eggs, starting the cycle all over again.

 Activity 3 – Life Cycle of a Plant

-Plants begin with seeds.
-Some seeds dropped by flying birds, carried by animals, and planted by humans connect with the soil.
-When the seeds have the right temperature and moisture, they germinate radicals or begin roots.
+All plants, including trees, have life cycles.
+They begin with a seed.
+The seed, when dropped by the plant, the bird in flight, the animal, or the tree, and planted by humans, connects with the soil.
+Seeds are baby plants with a hard outer shell protecting the seed embryo.
+When the seed has the right temperature, moisture, and soil, it germinates or begins to grow.
 The seed coat provides safety for a hypocotyl to emerge as a beginning stem.
 The cotyledon provides nutrients to help the seed grow.
 They take nutrients from the soil and emerge into the sun to spout the first leaves.
 The leaves continue to gain height and more leaves and, in time, reproduce seeds, flowers, and some plants’ fruits.
-Every plant family has different requirements and time frames to germinate, sprout, grow, and mature.
+Its growth begins with roots finding their way into the ground for nutrients.
+Seedlings sprout above the soil when the conditions support root growth.
+Different plants have different life cycles.
+Some are annual and only grow for one season.
 Annual plants begin to wilt and turn brown when there is no longer enough sun to feed them or the temperature lowers to too cold or rises to too hot.
-These plants fall on the ground and are quickly eaten by insects, worms, and other decomposers.
+These plants fall on the ground and are quickly eaten by insects, worms, and other decomposers, adding nutrients to the topsoil for the following growing season.
 Perennial plants, on the other hand, disperse seeds into the ground, which will awaken in the spring when temperature and moisture conditions are just right.

 Draw the lifecycle of your favorite plant.